Pet Birthdays – Canine Cakes for Dapper Dogs

 Why not give your dog a birthday to remember by throwing them a party?
 You could invite friends, family and, of course, their dogs to make it extra special.

-Games: Wrapping a bone in gift paper gives your dog a fun activity with a tasty surprise at the end.
+Games: Wrapping a tasty treat in gift paper gives your dog a fun activity with a tasty surprise at the end.
 Also, try hiding treats around the house, then letting your dog find them.

 Presents: Buy gifts for your dog with them in mind.
-Is your dog going to appreciate a cute little outfit?
-Maybe.
 Would your dog love a new squeeze toy and a few tasty treats?
 Definitely.

 Gift bags: Put a couple of toys and treats in party bags for people to take home for their dogs.
 You can even wrap up some of the delicious cake you made.